LaVyrle Spencer: Other works

 Spencer's second novel, Hummingbird, was rejected by her editor at Avon and also by another editor at Jove, although Jove later published the novel in 1983.
 Both publishing companies faulted the book for having too much humor and for being too narrow in scope, as the bulk of the book was set within a single house.
 Spencer opined that "drama happens within, in the emotional impact on the characters," and refused to dramatically rewrite the book.

 Avon likewise rejected Spencer's third book, The Endearment, about a mail-order bride and her husband, who, unlike most heroes, was a virgin.
 Avon was leery of this book because it made the hero, not the heroine, the protagonist.
 The Endearment was later published by Pocket Books.

 In these early years Spencer also wrote four category romances.
 She later stopped writing these shorter novels because she was disappointed with the short shelf life, generally only one month, allotted to the category romance.

 Spencer's novels were highly successful, consistently selling over 1.5 million copies in paperback and over 400,000 copies in hardcover.
 In 1997, she released her twenty-third and last novel, Then Came Heaven.
 She told Publishers Weekly that she had always intended to write until she reached a set financial goal, at which point she would retire in order to travel and spend time with her family.
 After meeting that goal, she retired.

 Writing style

 Spencer is known for creating realistic characters and stories that focus on families rather than only the relationship between a man and woman.
 These "ordinary" men and women are warm and vulnerable and are always portrayed sympathetically.
 Her heroines tend to be a mix of fire and warmth, strength, savvy and tenderheartedness who must overcome some sort of adversity, such as pregnancy, divorce, a lengthy separation, the loss of a loved one, and then undergo a catharsis.
 The stories center on themes of abiding love, family ties and strength in difficult times.

 In the 1980s and 1990s, Spencer wrote twelve New York Times Bestsellers.
 Her books have been sold to book clubs worldwide, and have been published around the world.
 Condensed versions of many of her novels have appeared in Reader's Digest and Good Housekeeping.

-Recognition

-Spencer has won five Romance Writers of America RITA Awards, the highest award presented to romance novelists.
-Four of her wins came in the category Best Single-Title Historical Romance, and were for the novels, The Endearment (1983), Hummingbird (1984), Twice Loved (1985), and The Gamble (1988).
-She also won a RITA Award in 1990 for Best Romance of 1989 for her romance Morning Glory.
-Because she won three RITAs in a single category, Spencer was inducted into the RWA Hall of Fame in 1988, becoming one of only twelve women (as of September 2009) to have been so honored.